 Field School in Archaeology

-Intensive practical experience in field survey, excavation, and laboratory analysis of resulting materials.
-Prerequisite: ANT 174 or 175 or 240; and permission of instructor.
+Intensive archaeological practicum including field survey, excavation, and laboratory analysis of resulting materials.
+Repeatable up to 6 hours when content does not duplicate previous topics.
+Prerequisites: ANT 175; permission of instructor.

 ANT 540/CRM 540